 What is the Alphabetic Code?

 English has a complex writing system.
 It has 26 letters but roughly 44 sounds (this depends on pronunciation).
 There are roughly 160+ different spellings for these 44 sounds.
-In order to teach them in a methodical way, they have been organised according to the 44 sounds they spell.
-This organisation is called the Alphabetic or Phonic Code.
+In order to teach them in a methodical way, they have been organized according to the 44 sounds they spell.
+This organization is called the Alphabetic or Phonic Code.
 Research has shown that kids who are taught these sound/letter correspondences will learn to decode words more successfully.
-Decoding unpins fluency and fluency underpins reading comprehension.
+Decoding underpins fluency and fluency underpins reading comprehension.

 Where do we start?